raspberrypilearning/alien-language/en/step_2.md

 + Click on the **Train** button.
 ![Project main menu](images/project-train.png)

-+ If you see a popup message asking to use the microphone, click on **Allow every visit**
++ If you see a popup message asking to use the microphone, click on **Allow on every visit**

 ![Allow the microphone](images/allow-microphone.png)
 --- /task ---